harmonydata/harmonydata.github.io/content/en/blog/harmony-cran.md

 {{< image src="images/cran.png" alt="cran" title="cran" >}}

-## Are you excited to use Harmony to harmonize your instruments?
+## Are you excited to use Harmony to harmonise your instruments?

 Here is a quick walkthrough on how to do it: